AI Agents Just Learned to Remember: What Memory and Personality Mean for Your Practice

 What changed?

 Agents now have persistent memory.
-Not “remembers what you said 5 minutes ago” — structured memory that accumulates across sessions, consolidates overnight, and builds a knowledge base about your business over weeks and months.
+Not “remembers what you said 5 minutes ago” — structured memory that accumulates across sessions, consolidates overnight, and builds a knowledge base about your practice over weeks and months.

 The system has three layers: active memory (relevant context injected before every response), background consolidation (important facts promoted, contradictions flagged, stale information decayed), and a compiled knowledge vault with health dashboards that show what the agent knows and how confident it is in that knowledge.

 Agents now have distinct personality.
 A new concept called “voice design” separates an agent’s personality (how it communicates) from its operating rules (what it does) and its system prompt (what it knows).
-This means agents can be configured to sound like your brand — not “helpful assistant” but the specific tone, vocabulary, and communication style that matches how you talk to customers.
+This means agents can be configured to sound like your brand — not “helpful assistant” but the specific tone, vocabulary, and communication style that matches how you talk to patients.

 Multi-step workflows got durable.
 A new orchestration layer allows agents to execute multi-step workflows that survive interruptions — if the connection drops, the workflow picks up where it left off.
 External systems (Zapier, n8n, CI tools) can now trigger agent workflows via webhooks.
 And workflow completion triggers the next step automatically.